sponsian/mosaic-dev/README.md

 ### Stability Pool Functions - `StabilityPool.sol`

 `provideToSP(uint _amount, address _frontEndTag)`: allows stablecoin holders to deposit `_amount` of MoUSD to the Stability Pool.
 It sends `_amount` of MoUSD from their address to the Pool, and tops up their MoUSD deposit by `_amount` and their tagged front end’s stake by `_amount`.
-If the depositor already has a non-zero deposit, it sends their accumulated ETH and MSIC gains to their address, and pays out their front end’s MSIC gain to their front end.
+If the depositor already has a non-zero deposit, it sends their accumulated REEF and MSIC gains to their address, and pays out their front end’s MSIC gain to their front end.

 `withdrawFromSP(uint _amount)`: allows a stablecoin holder to withdraw `_amount` of MoUSD from the Stability Pool, up to the value of their remaining Stability deposit.
 It decreases their MoUSD balance by `_amount` and decreases their front end’s stake by `_amount`.
-It sends the depositor’s accumulated ETH and MSIC gains to their address, and pays out their front end’s MSIC gain to their front end.
+It sends the depositor’s accumulated REEF and MSIC gains to their address, and pays out their front end’s MSIC gain to their front end.
 If the user makes a partial withdrawal, their deposit remainder will earn further gains.
 To prevent potential loss evasion by depositors, withdrawals from the Stability Pool are suspended when there are liquidable Troves with ICR < 110% in the system.

-`withdrawETHGainToTrove(address _hint)`: sends the user's entire accumulated ETH gain to the user's active Trove, and updates their Stability deposit with its accumulated loss from debt absorptions.
+`withdrawETHGainToTrove(address _hint)`: sends the user's entire accumulated REEF gain to the user's active Trove, and updates their Stability deposit with its accumulated loss from debt absorptions.
 Sends the depositor's MSIC gain to the depositor, and sends the tagged front end's MSIC gain to the front end.

 `registerFrontEnd(uint _kickbackRate)`: Registers an address as a front end and sets their chosen kickback rate in range `[0,1]`.

-`getDepositorETHGain(address _depositor)`: returns the accumulated ETH gain for a given Stability Pool depositor
+`getDepositorETHGain(address _depositor)`: returns the accumulated REEF gain for a given Stability Pool depositor

 `getDepositorMSICGain(address _depositor)`: returns the accumulated MSIC gain for a given Stability Pool depositor